1859-1860 Key Dates

 Crittenden Compromise Proposed

 USA.
-Senator John J Crittenden proposed a Compromise on the floor of the US Senate, proposing six amendments to the United States Constitution which protected slavery.
+Senator John J Crittenden proposed a Compromise on the floor of the US Senate, proposing six amendments to the United States Constitution which protected the future status of slavery.

 North Carolina.
 The North Carolina state senate passed the Appropriation Bill debated the previous day.